DragoniteSpam/GameMakerTutorialTutorial/README.md

 1. **Be specific in your title and metadata**

 People need to know what your thing is about, and by "people" I mean both the individuals that fall in your target audience and the search engine that they might use to find it.
 Google allegedly can read at a fourth-grade level, or a fifth-grade level, or a sixth-grade level, depending on who you ask, when you ask it, and how smart the person you ask thinks your average fourth-, fifth- or sixth-grader is.
 This can be a bit of help if you're creating a written tutorial or a video with full captions, and there's a nonzero chance that Google is also capable of deriving some understanding of video by now and we just haven't caught on yet, but giving it a little nudge in the right direction never hurts.
-It's going to be really hard to make `gm2 game dev spaghetti tutorial 01` rank higher in a search than `How To Cook Spaghetti - GameMaker Tutorial`.
+It's going to be really hard to make `gm tut 01` rank higher in a search than `How To Cook Spaghetti - GameMaker Tutorial`.

 There are a few SEO-related tools out there that you might consider trying which can do things like recommend keywords and ways to structure your titles.
 I haven't found one that I actually like yet but I've been assured that there are some good ones out there somewhere.

 2. **Avoid being misleading in your title and metadata**

-If you have a video description or meta tags or other helpful fields to fill out, be direct and don't try to game the system.
+Don't try to game the system.
 Summarize what you're trying to do in simple terms in a way that someone who reads your description will have a pretty good idea if it'll help them at a glance.
-By pretty much all accounts [keyword stuffing](https://web.archive.org/web/20220605041154/https://www.straightnorth.com/faq/seo/what-keyword-stuffing/) ruined meta tags for pretty much everyone by the early 2000s, and these days if you try to outsmart the algorithm by writing out the word "spaghetti" five hundred times at the bottom of a video description it'll just push you farther down in the rankings - not to mention the fact that anybody who actually reads the description is going to start asking questions.
+By all accounts [keyword stuffing](https://web.archive.org/web/20220605041154/https://www.straightnorth.com/faq/seo/what-keyword-stuffing/) ruined meta tags for pretty much everyone by the early 2000s, and these days if you try to outsmart the algorithm by writing out the word "spaghetti" five hundred times at the bottom of a video description it'll just push you farther down in the rankings - not to mention the fact that anybody who actually reads the description is going to start asking questions.

 By the same coin, don't write misleading or annoyingly clickbaity titles and descriptions.
 Audience retention is currently one of the bigger (if not the biggest) factors in whether or not YouTube will recommend a video to someone.
 Clickbait has a tendency of making people leave a page and never come back once they realize that they've been had.
 This benefits nobody.